mikolanny/alx-low_level_programming/0x0E-structures_typdef/README.md

-0x0E Structures & Typedef
+0x0E Structures and Typedef

-Understanding structures and typedef
+Understanding Typedef and structures